camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 ## Best practices and recommendations <a name="recommendations"></a>

-* One feature file per API is advisable so that all scenarios can be covered corresponding to the API & the corresponding resource.
+* Granularity of the feature file must be decided at the project level but it is recommended to:
+    -	group in one file all scenarios for one given API capability (that can cover several endpoints).
+    -	provide several files when one CAMARA API (yaml) covers several independent functions that can be provided independently

 * Third Person pronoun usage in feature file is advisable as using the third person, conveys information in a more official manner.
 * It is recommended to only have one When/Then in a feature file as per cucumber official documentation's recommendations.
 However, in case of  complex scenarios, several when/then can be allowed.
 * The recommended format for scenario identifier is shown below